Electronic waste, commonly known as e-waste, is growing up to three times faster than other types of household waste in Australia.

 Before recycling it, consider whether you can donate it to a charity or get it repaired.
 Keeping goods circulating keeps them out of landfill or recycling plants.

 Drop off electrical items in good condition to your local charity store during store opening hours.
 Not all charities accept electrical items.
 Best to contact your local store to check first.

 If your item needs repairing Brunswick Tool Library may be able to assist through their monthly Repair Cafes.
 These occur on the third Saturday of the month between 10am and 2pm.
 You can take items in to have them repaired, or learn how to repair them yourself.
 Items must be able to be carried in.
 Go to Brunswick Tool Library for more information and event dates.

 Recycling e-waste in Moreland

-There are also a number of drop-off points available for recycling the following electrical products, in between hard waste collections:
+There are also a number of free drop-off points available for recycling the following electrical products, in between hard waste collections:

 For more information about the e-waste landfill ban, what e-waste is, and to find details of other recycling options visit Sustainability Victoria's e-waste website or contact Council.